 Average Costs for Common Window Frame Repairs

-• Minor frame repair (cosmetic damage like paint touch-ups or light sanding): £60 – £100 These are small fixes such as patching up chipped paint, sealing hairline cracks, or tightening loose fittings.
-DIY enthusiasts can often tackle these jobs with basic tools and materials.
-However, for more complex repairs, it’s best to consult a window repair specialist.
+Minor frame repair (cosmetic fixes like paint touch-ups or light sanding): £60 – £100.
+Tasks such as patching chipped paint, sealing hairline cracks, or tightening loose fittings can often be managed with a window frame repair kit.
+DIY repairs are possible, but complex issues should be handled by a window repair specialist.

-• uPVC frame crack or seal repair: £80 – £200 Cracks or gaps in uPVC frames can lead to heat loss and moisture ingress.
-These repairs might involve sealant application, plastic welding, or replacing gaskets.
-Depending on the severity, you can either attempt a DIY window frame repair or hire a window repair specialist for a more long-lasting solution.
+uPVC frame crack or broken window seal repair: £80 – £200.
+Broken seals or cracks in uPVC frames can cause drafts and moisture ingress.
+Repairs may include sealant application, plastic welding, or gasket replacement.
+Depending on severity, DIY repairs or hiring a window repair specialist are options.

 What Affects Window Frame Repair Costs?